polarspetroll/gocrprice/README.md

 ### installation

 `
-git clone https://github.com/polarspetroll/gocrprice.git; cd gocrprice; go build main.go `
+git clone https://github.com/polarspetroll/gocrprice.git; cd gocrprice

+go build main.go
+`

 - make sure to put your robot token and other required stuff at the beginning of the main.go file before build.